 I also talk about the ways that some of the thresholds move and change, through training, external events, and the emotional state of the dog.
 I describe how certain protocols become more difficult if two of the thresholds are very close.
 For instance, for wild animals the threshold of sensory perception of a stimulus and the threshold of aversiveness of that stimulus may be practically on top of each other.
 I address the often-heard claim that there is no negative reinforcement happening if the dog is “under threshold.”
 (Which threshold?)
 Also, I discuss which protocol is likely to take place closer to the stimulus—but also why the absolute distance is not a good point of comparison.

-Please note that the webinar does not have information on how to perform the above-mentioned training/conditioning protocols, on reading dog body language, or other training tips.
+Please note that the webinar will not have information on how to perform the above-mentioned training/conditioning protocols, on reading dog body language, or other training tips.
 It’s not about how to train a fearful or aggressive dog.
 But the feedback I have gotten from viewers is that it has clarified an area of considerable confusion and that it will help their training.

 - Thresholds: The Movie